-The Caucasian Shepherd Dog is a strong willed, loyal, fearless dog.
-He is a formidable guard dog who is only suitable really to protect property such as large commercial estates, in prisons and by the Military.
+The Caucasian Shepherd Dog is a strong willed, loyal, and fearless dog.
+He is a formidable guard dog who is really only suitable to protect property such as large commercial estates, military installations, and to work in prisons.

-This dog will fiercely protect whoever he believes is his family (including children, other dogs and even cats) but will attack everyone else including friend's of your children who may come to visit and play.
+These large dogs will fiercely protect whoever they believe is family (including small children, other dogs and even cats) but may attack everyone else including friends of your children who may come to visit and play.

-This is not a breed for first time owners.
-It is for experienced dog owners only who can dedicate a lot of time to train and socialise this majestic breed.
+The Caucasian Shepherd is not a breed for the first time dog owner.
+It is for experienced dog owners only, who can dedicate a lot of time to train and socialize this majestic and powerful breed.

-Also known as the Caucasian Mountain Dog, he is a happy dog when he has a job to carry out and when he is used in what he is naturally born to do ie guard and protect.
+Also known as the Caucasian Mountain Shepherd, he is a happy dog when he has a job to carry out, and when he is employed to do what he is naturally born to do; ie. guard and protect.

-As a member of his family, and, provided he is well socialised and a lot of care, patience and attention has gone into his training, you can expect unfaltering loyalty, complete peace of mind from any intruders and total devotion from your Caucasian Shepherd Dog.
+As a member of his family, and, provided he is well socialized and a lot of care, patience and attention has gone into his training, you can expect unfaltering loyalty and complete peace of mind from any intruders and total devotion from your Caucasian Shepherd Dog.

-The Caucasian Ovcharka as he is also known are natural protectors who will happy fight and take down any intruders be it human, wolves or even bears.
+The Caucasian Ovcharka (as he is also known) are natural protectors who will readily fight and take down any intruders be it humans, wolves or even bears.
 They are a working breed and need to have a job to do to keep busy.

-However, the Caucasian Mountain Dog are also one of Russia's most popular breeds and are frequently shown in the Show Ring there and throughout other parts of the former Soviet Union.
+However, the Caucasian Shepherd Dog is now one of Russia's most popular dog breeds, and these dogs are frequent visitors to the Show Ring there, and throughout other parts of the former Soviet Union.

 Also available in brown but this is prohibited by the FCI (Fédération Cynologique Internationale - AKA World Canine Organisation)